 This post is part of a short series on migrating my home hypervisor off of iSCSI.

-- Home Lab – No More iSCSI: Shutdown and Provisioning (coming soon)
+- Home Lab – No More iSCSI: Transfer, Shutdown, and Rebuild (this post)

 - Home Lab – No More iSCSI: Backup plans (coming soon)

 The focus of my hobby time over the few days has been moving production assets to the temporary server.
 Most of it is fairly vanilla, but I have a few observations worth noting.

 - I forgot how easy it was to replicate and failover VMs with Hyper-V. Sure, I could have tried a live migration, but creating a replica, shutting down the machine, and failing over was painless.